bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 # JHU Mechanical Engineering Dissertation Proposal Template

 This is an unofficial LaTeX template for dissertation proposal in PhD in Mechanical Engineering program at Johns Hopkins University.
-The program does not require any specific formatting, but only provides some general guidelines on the sections to be included in the proposal.
+The program does not require any specific formatting, but only provides some general guidelines on the sections with a tentative page limit to be included in the proposal.
+This template is created based on those general guidelines.
+The repository is also available as [Overleaf template](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).

-**It is user's responsibility to discuss with their advisor and committee members about the formatting.**
+**It is user's responsibility to discuss with their advisor(s) and committee members about the formatting.
+The author of this repository bears no responsibility regarding this.**

-This repository is also available as [Overleaf template](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).

 ## Description of the repository